Divorce Story – My Second Saturday Wake County Catalyst

 In January, her daughter (who had been married for more than 20 years) approached her in tears.
 Fighting through the tears she said, “Mom, Bill and I are getting divorced.”
 “Why?” her mother asked.
 Her daughter said that she had received a document from the bank that she did not understand.
 When she called to ask what she had received, she was told that it was a tax form showing how much interest she and her husband had paid on a Home Equity Line of Credit (HELOC) in 2005.
 She said, “I do not know what you’re talking about.
 We don’t have a second mortgage!”

 Her daughter drove to the bank and demanded to see the HELOC paperwork.
 Sure enough, the Branch Manager showed her a loan application submitted 10 months prior.
 It had both her and her husband’s signatures on it.
 It was for a $100,000 line of credit.
 And she was told that the outstanding balance was $87,000.
-She was shocked!
-She told the manager that she had never seen the application before.
+Her daughter was shocked and she told the manager that she had never seen the application before.
 She and the manager compared the signatures on the loan application with the signature on her driver’s license.
 They were a match!
 And her signature had even been notarized!
 She asked the manager for a copy of the paperwork and left.

 When her husband got home that night she put the paperwork on the kitchen table and said, “What is this?
 What have you done?
 How did my signature get on this paperwork that I have never even seen before?”
 He was speechless.
 Then she asked, “And what did you do with $87,000?
 I don’t see any new cars.
 I don’t see a new addition to our house.
 Where is the money?”

 He had been caught.
 He told her, “Our marriage has been in trouble for several years.
 I became lonely and depressed.
 A friend at work helped me copy your signature onto the loan documents and he notarized our signatures.
-I used the money to pay for trips with women, not business trips like I had told you.
-I bought them expensive gifts.
+I used the money to pay for trips with women and buy them expensive gifts.
 I am so sorry!”

 My client went on to tell me that her daughter soon afterwards contacted an attorney and filed for divorce.
 And although her husband had stolen money from her, she did not press charges.
 Her therapist helped her realize that her former husband would always be the father of her children.
 She did not want them to find out what their father had done.
 And even though she had not taken out the HELOC, she assumed that loan and all of their other debt, as part of their divorce settlement.
 (At least she did not have to pay him any alimony.)